lickmydesign/list-order-drag-save/README.md

 # list-order-drag-save
-A list that can be dragged to order automatically saving to the database.
+A list that can be dragged to order, whilst automatically saving to a database (mocked up - view network inspector to see what it would have done on each change).

+Makes use of _jQuery_ UI 'sortable' and 'drag' helpers and _jQuery_ to handle the ajax posts.

-# Requirements
+## Requirements

--jQuery
+- jQuery
--jQuery UI
+- jQuery UI

-# Nice to haves:
+### Nice to haves:

--Bootstrap
+- Bootstrap

+#### Future Improvements

+Support multiple lists - It would be good if you could have two or more lists on the same page and they could all work.